 Work the Edges

-If you’re targeting halibut, work the edges of a wreck, sea wall, kelp bed, or shoreline cobble that melds to sand.
+If you’re fishing for halibut, work the edges of a wreck, sea wall, kelp bed, or shoreline cobble that melds to sand.
 And don’t discount inside edges and small sand patches in rocky bottom.

 I have caught big halibut using my fish finder to locate smooth patches no more than 20 feet wide dotting a reefy area.
 Be prepared for a bite as soon as you drop a bait or lure on these patches.